No Tricks, All Treats: 5 Scary-Good Halloween Dog Treat Recipes

 A Halloween party isn’t complete without a bowl of punch, and you can make a version that your pup can enjoy as well.

-This Halloween dog treat recipe calls for low-sodium chicken broth, a frozen banana, ½ of a fresh cucumber, frozen peas (thawed) and all-natural creamy peanut butter, creating a dog-approved, smoothie-like punch.
+This Halloween dog treat recipe calls for low-sodium chicken broth, a frozen banana, ½ of a fresh cucumber, frozen peas (thawed) and all-natural xylitol-free peanut butter, creating a dog-approved, smoothie-like punch.

 Frozen Candy Corn Bones Dog Treat Recipe